-The UK's second largest chain of sports betting shops
+The UK's leading chain of sports betting shops

 William Hill was the second largest chain of sports betting shops in the UK, with approximately 1,500 licensed betting outlets and a leading telephone betting business.

-Status of Investment: The William Hill investment has been fully realised.
-William Hill was sold to a private equity consortium.
+The William Hill investment has been fully realised.
+William Hill was sold to a private equity consortium in 1999.